EXPLAIN returns a row of

 InnoDBtables, this number is an estimate, and may not always be exact.

-filteredcolumn indicates an estimated percentage of table rows that will be filtered by the table condition.
+filteredcolumn indicates an estimated percentage of table rows that are filtered by the table condition.
 The maximum value is 100, which means no filtering of rows occurred.
 Values decreasing from 100 indicate increasing amounts of filtering.

 rowsshows the estimated number of rows examined and

-filteredshows the number of rows that will be joined with the following table.
+filteredshows the number of rows that are joined with the following table.
 For example, if

 This column contains additional information about how MySQL resolves the query.
 For descriptions of the different values, see